GrayWasTaken/dartcrawler/README.md

 ## Features
 - Real time scan progress and information
-- 10 built in wordlists
-- 4 built in extension lists
 - Built in user agents
 - Rotates user agent per request (optional)
-- Supports custom wordlists, extensions, and user agents
-- Multithreaded and option to specify threadcount
+- Specify delay
-- Specify Delay
+- Specify timeout
+- Scans all urls present on a page
+- Same and multi-domain support
 - Supports output files
-- Option to hide or show 404 responses
+- Supports exclusions
 - Specify custom cookies
-- Automatically skips common fuzzing traps such as endless redirects and optionally prints to screen
+- Automatically skips common webserver traps such as endless redirects and optionally prints to screen
 - Pre and post scan report
 - Fully cross platform
-- Asynchronous by nature so multiple requests will occur concurrently on a single thread.
+- Asynchronous by nature so multiple requests will occur concurrently on a single thread

 ## Usage
 ***The help screen has all the information you'd need, but here are some hopefully useful examples:***